Spring – the best time for a holiday in North Wales?

 Book your Snowdonia spring break

-Spring wildlife at our camping and glamping site North Wales
+Spring wildlife at our Barmouth camping and glamping site

-If you haven’t heard a cuckoo for years – or never have – you stand a good chance of hearing the cuckoo calling from early May here at Graig Wen Snowdonia camping.
+If you haven’t heard a cuckoo in real life, you stand a good chance of hearing the cuckoo calling from early May here at Graig Wen’s Snowdonia camping pitches.

-We’re seeing the first swallows returning here to the Mawddach Estuary and hopefully the house martins will be back to nest under the eaves of our Snowdonia holiday cottages shortly.
+We’re seeing the first swallows returning here to the Mawddach Estuary, and hopefully the house martins will be back to nest under the eaves of our Snowdonia holiday cottages shortly.
 The Great Spotted woodpeckers are drumming in the oak trees and venturing to our bird feeding station.
 Look out for nuthatch, goldfinch and many other woodland birds around the site.
-Down on the Estuary there are curlew, oystercatchers, egrets and red shank.
-Watch the bats at dusk.
+Down on the Estuary, there are curlew, oystercatchers, egrets and redshank.
+Watch for bats at dusk.
 You will definitely hear the tawny owls at night.

-Not far away, the ospreys have returned to mate and you can get amazing views of their nests at either the Glaslyn Centre or from the timber observatory tower at the Dyfi Wild life Centre.
-Watch the live stream from the Dyfi Osprey net here.
-Explore the ruins of Castell y Bere in the Dysynni Valley and you are bound to see red kites overhead.
+Not far away, the ospreys have returned to mate, and you can get amazing views of their nests at either the Glaslyn Centre or from the timber observatory tower at the Dyfi Wildlife Centre.
+Watch the live stream from the Dyfi Osprey nest using the link.
+Explore the ruins of Castell y Bere in the Dysynni Valley, and you are bound to see red kites flying overhead.

 Spring is the season for local crab and lobster freshly caught in Cardigan Bay.
-Find local seafood on the menu on restaurants such as Coast at Millie in Sid’s in Tywyn and Norbar, just North of Barmouth.
-You can also explore the taste of foraged spring plants, fruits and vegetables at Foxglove in Barmouth.
+Find local seafood on the menu at restaurants such as Coast at Millie in Sid’s in Tywyn and the new Dylan’s restaurant, just North of Barmouth.

 The honeybees from our neighbouring beekeepers are regular visitors to our orchard.
-Buy their delicious honey in our shop.
+You can buy their delicious honey in our Snowdonia campsite shop.

 Stay for longer in our Snowdonia holiday cottages